 Author (Text & Image)

-Seth Thompson is a media artist, writer and educator who is involved in documenting and interpreting art, design and culture through print and online presentations.
+Seth Thompson is an art educator, involved in documenting and interpreting art, design and culture through print and online presentations.
 His website is www.seththompson.info.